josephHelfenbein/NeuroPBR/mobile_app/README.md

 - **Multi-View Capture**: Guided UI for taking the three required input images for material reconstruction.
 - **On-Device Inference**: Runs a Core ML version of the Student model to generate PBR maps locally without needing a server connection.
+- **Memory-Optimized Pipeline**:
+  - Inputs are resized to 512×512 for efficient inference on iPhone ANE.
+  - Model includes trained SR head for 512→1024 neural upscaling (better than generic interpolation).
+  - Final outputs upscaled from 1024 to 2048×2048 using Lanczos resampling.
+  - All textures are saved as lossless PNG files (preferred for artist workflows).
+  - Requires iOS 17+ for optimal Apple Neural Engine compatibility.
+  - Student model trained at matching 512×512 resolution eliminates domain mismatch.
 - **Real-Time Metal Renderer**:
   - Uses a custom C++ and Metal PBR IBL renderer.
   - Exposed to Flutter via an Objective-C++ bridge (`MetalBridge.mm`).
   - Supports high-fidelity previewing with environment lighting.
   - Uses precomputed environment maps (KTX format) for fast loading.
-- **Material Export**: Save or share the generated PBR texture maps.
+- **Material Export**: Save or share the generated PBR texture maps as PNG files.

 ## Architecture